acarlson99/risp/README.md

 ln -s target/release/risp risp
 ```

-After it's built, you can run it as:
-`./risp` or `./risp filename`
+After it's built, you can run it as: `./risp` or `./risp filename`

 ## Features
-- Erros as first class values.
+- Erros as first class values
-- Strings, Symbols, Booleans, Floats and Integers.
+- Strings, Symbols, Booleans, Floats and Integers
-- Built-in support for vectors and hashmaps.
+- Built-in support for vectors and hashmaps
-- Quotes and lambdas.
+- Quotes and lambdas
-- Module system.
+- Module system
-- Lexical scoping.
+- Lexical scoping
-- Mutual recursion.
+- Mutual recursion

 The language does not currently implement some features that lisps usually have, such as macros, quasiquotes and closures.

 Type `(help)` for more information when inside the REPL.

 ## Known issues
-- Module paths are relative to the executable and not the files that load the modules.
+- Module paths are relative to the executable and not the files that load the modules
 - The language is not production ready at all!!!